gardusig/pandoraservice/README.md

   - $<$ if given number is less than special number
   - $>$ if given number is greater than special number
   - $=$ if given number is equal to special number
-- A right guess will return a `LockedPandoraBox` object
+- A right guess will return a $LockedPandoraBox$ object
-  - The response will have an `OpenedPandoraBox` object with a message
+  - The response will have an $OpenedPandoraBox$ object with a message

 ### Observations